severalnines/docker/README.md

 $ docker pull severalnines/clustercontrol
 ```

-The image is based on CentOS 7 with Apache 2.4, which consists of ClusterControl packages and prerequisite components:
+The image is based on RockyLinux 9 with Apache 2.4, which consists of ClusterControl packages and prerequisite components:
-* ClusterControl controller, GUI v1, GUI v2, cloud, notification and web-ssh packages installed via Severalnines repository.
+* ClusterControl controller, GUI v1 (port 9443), GUI v2, cloud, notification and web-ssh packages installed via Severalnines repository.
-* MySQL, CMON database, cmon user grant and dcps database for ClusterControl UI.
+* MariaDB, CMON database, cmon user grant and dcps database for ClusterControl UI.
-* Apache, file and directory permission for ClusterControl UI with SSL installed.
+* Apache, file and directory permission for ClusterControl GUI with SSL installed.
 * SSH key for ClusterControl usage.
+* ClusterControl CLI (s9s)

 ## Run Container ##